Logo

 February 10, 2023

-If you’re asking “why my child is struggling in school,” take a deep breath.
-I’ll walk you through 10 often-missed reasons beyond ADHD—and how calming the brain first can help your child succeed.
+If you’re asking why my child is struggling in school, take a deep breath, you’re not alone.
+I’ll walk you through 10 often-missed reasons beyond ADHD and how calming the brain first can help your child succeed.

 Attention is alerting; executive functioning is planning.
+This is one of the most common reasons a child looks distracted but isn’t ADHD.
 Kids can focus but still fall apart with organization or long-term tasks.
-Try this:

 • Create visual or one-step checklists.